 Twice now, I’ve eluded to how gear can have a negative impact on the perception of the photographer.
 Big lenses and big cameras certainly have their place but I would argue the street is not that place.
 If discretion is the better part of valour, small form factor cameras and smaller lenses find themselves at home in the hands of the street photographer.
 Fuji’s X series cameras are quite popular on the streets as are Olympus’ OMD series cameras.
 The mirrorless camera in general really is an excellent tool for street photography – small, inconspicuous, high quality, fast; they really have it all.

 But I have an SLR, am I out of luck?
 No, not at all.
 While I don’t necessarily recommend the use of a large, pro 1DX as a street photography camera, an SLR with a little prime lens or a small zoom would do the job well.
 Traditionally, the 50mm lens has been called the perfect street lens.
 Some say the 35mm and some say the 28mm even.
-As previously mentioned in this article, the crop-factor of your camera might make a difference in the lens(s) you choose.
+As previously mentioned in another article, the crop-factor of your camera might make a difference in the lens(s) you choose.
 For a cropped camera, a 28-35mm lens might work, where on a full-frame camera, a 35-50mm lens might be more appropriate.
 It’s really the choice of the photographer and your money manager (my wife for me).
 There really isn’t one perfect choice, but the common denominator between all of these lenses is that they are small (yes, there are some larger, fast glass offerings from the major brands but I think they are a bit cumbersome for the streets and for the sake of simplicity, I’m referring to their smaller and lighter counterparts such as the F1.8-2 lenses).

 Why the prime lens?
 Three reasons; high quality optics, smaller size and for me the best part of a prime lens is how the mind’s eye responds to one.
 When using a prime lens, before you even put the camera up to your eye, your brain is already formulating a composition.
 In other words, the pre-visualization of the scene has already happened which means less messing around trying to key in the right composition.